pawelmagnu/ml-lab/lab2/readme.md

 # lab2

-Classification of data using SGD on the MNIST dataset
+Classification of images using SGD on the MNIST dataset